Skip to content

 John Banville

-Because he was surrounded by his siblings’ love for literature, they often gave him books to read.
+Because his siblings’ love for literature surrounded him, they often gave him books to read.
 At 13, John’s sister gave him a copy of James Joyce‘s Dubliners, and he was compelled by the everyday life aspects that could be intertwined with fiction.
 From this time on, he started writing stories throughout his adolescence.

 Banville was educated at Christian Brothers primary school and St. Peters College in secondary school in Wexford.
 He was considering becoming a painter or an architect.
-After a false start at studying architecture, however, he decided to not pursue any further formal education and became a clerk.
+After a false start at studying architecture, however, he decided not to pursue further formal education and became a clerk.

 John Banville Literary Career